What is a Marketing Director?

 Analyze marketplace trends

 To build a successful marketing strategy, marketing directors have to know what the latest trends are in the sector where they are planning to present their product or service.
 They must have an eye for trends and take time to perform market analysis and research.
-To understand the data gathered from marketplace research, marketing directors need to to have a solid understanding of analytics and data.
+To understand the data gathered from marketplace research, marketing directors need to have a solid understanding of analytics and data.

 Lead & supervise a marketing department

 Marketing directors are generally in charge of a group of marketing managers.
-So, they need to be comfortable delegating responsibility.
+So, they need to be comfortable with delegating responsibility.
 Assigning responsibilities to other members of their team allows them to concentrate on crafting marketing strategies that increase the company’s revenue and profit margins.